SERVICE DESIGN

 ECOSYSTEM MAPPING

+The interconnected actors, resources, and partnership flows that sustain the service ecosystem.
 We drafted out the messy version on the left at an early stage in research, and came back after narrative prototyping and all the other methodologies were done to finally figure it out.

 USER JOURNEY MAP